Call/WhatsAppText +1 (302) 613-4617

 Thaut, M., & Wheeler, B. (2010).
 Music therapy.
 In K. E. Bruscia (Ed.), Defining music therapy (3rd ed., pp. 27–38).
 Barcelona Publishers. https://doi.org/10.XXXX

-Berklee music theory and history instructors expect direct score references in analytical papers—measure numbers, specific bar citations, Roman numeral annotations, and in music history papers, footnote citations of the score edition used.
+Berklee theory and history instructors expect direct score references in analytical papers — measure numbers, bar citations, Roman numeral annotations.
 Analysis without score anchoring reads as unsupported assertion.

 Description Instead of Analysis

-The most common Berklee writing error: describing what happens in a piece (“the melody rises”) rather than analysing why it functions as it does (“the ascending scalar motion creates harmonic tension through an applied dominant that resolves deceptively”).
-Our tutors produce analysis, not description.
+Describing what happens (“the melody rises”) rather than analysing why it functions (“the ascending scalar motion creates tension through an applied dominant that resolves deceptively”) is the most common Berklee writing error.

-Music business assignments that reference streaming growth, royalty rates, or market share must cite specific data sources—Luminate annual reports, RIAA revenue data, MusicWatch consumer surveys, or peer-reviewed journal articles—in APA format.
-Unverified industry claims earn low rubric scores.
+Music business assignments referencing streaming growth, royalty rates, or market share must cite specific data sources — Luminate annual reports, RIAA revenue data, MusicWatch surveys — in APA format.

 Four Steps to Getting Your Berklee Assignment Right